 As a church school developing pupils thinking and understanding of Christianity, is essential to helping pupils hold balanced and well-informed conversations about religion and belief.
 We use the Understanding Christianity resource to support the teaching of Christianity in RE alongside the Agreed Syllabus for Nottingham City and Nottinghamshire (2021-2026).
 Pupils develop knowledge of world religions as well as other world views, in order to become responsible citizens, ready to contribute positively to our society and the wider world.

 Our approach to teaching RE is linked directly to RSE and PSHE.
 We use the PSHE Association “Question Based Model” an overarching question is used to teach three core themes of Relationships, Health and Wellbeing, and Living in the Wider World.
 Pupils develop the knowledge, skills and attributes they need to keep themselves healthy and safe.
 This programme covers the statutory requirements for Relationships Education, RSE and Health education.

 These link directly to pupils development and learning in the Challenge Curriculum through direct teaching of Metacognition and Character education.
 By explicitly teaching and modelling metacognition and Character education pupils become resilient; show empathy; commitment; have self-awareness; are problem solvers and team workers.

-If you would like to find out more about our curriculum please speak to your class teacher or Mrs McGinley.
+If you would like to find out more about our curriculum please speak to your class teacher.